 It’s risky to take CBD oil with diazepam because up to 80% of all pharmaceutical drugs are broken down in your liver.
 Metabolism of medically prescribed drugs is by a group of enzymes called Cytochrome P450 (CYP450).
 This includes Diazepam, CBD, THC, and the entire cannabinoid entourage.

-When you take CBD oil with Diazepam, you may induce a mechanism called ‘competitive inhibition’.
-This is where different medication taken together compete for the same metabolic enzymes in your liver.
-In this case the competition is between CBD, THC and Diazepam.
+When you take CBD oil with Diazepam, you may induce a mechanism called “competitive inhibition”.
+This is where different medications are taken together to compete for the same metabolic enzymes in your liver.
+In this case, the competition is between CBD, THC, and Diazepam.

 The next risk you face is experiencing liver failure.
 Liver failure is described as a loss of liver function caused by a multitude of reasons.
 Some of the causes related to our topic include prescription drug use, herbal supplements, toxins, and over-taxing your liver function to name only a few.
 Liver failure occurs when liver cells are damaged and can no longer perform their function.
 The symptoms of liver failure include: